Welcoming the 302nd Quartermaster Company

 |0

-This work, Welcoming the 302nd Quartermaster Company [Image 4 of 4], by SFC Charles Tun, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Welcoming the 302nd Quartermaster Company, by MAJ Derek Cobb, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.